Request A Free Consultation

 Arizona panorama with cacti

-Phoenix DUI accidents often affect innocent people.
-Although DUI (driving under the influence) is considered a criminal offense, it’s reasonable to ask what happens to the innocent victims in the Phoenix area?
+Phoenix drunk driving accidents often affect innocent people.
+In 2021, Arizona had 215 fatalities caused by drunk driving accidents.
+Although DUI (driving under the influence) is considered a criminal offense, it’s reasonable to ask: what happens to the innocent victims in the Phoenix area?
 How will they handle the cost of the damage to their vehicle or other property?
 What about the unexpected medical bills?
 What if there is a permanent disability or even a death?

-Getting through a DUI accident as a victim and even as a family isn’t easy.
+Getting through a drunk driving accident as a victim and even as a family isn’t easy.
 Hastings & Hastings is here to help.
-Our experienced Phoenix DUI accident attorneys are here to help you understand your legal rights and options.
+Our experienced Phoenix drunk driving accident attorneys are here to help you understand your legal rights and options.
 Schedule your free case evaluation with our Phoenix injury attorneys today.

 If You’re the Victim of Someone’s Criminal DUI, Can You Receive Financial Compensation?

-If you or someone you love is injured or killed in a DUI accident, there are ways to receive financial compensation.
+If you or someone you love is injured or killed in a drunk driving accident, there are ways to receive financial compensation.
 Filing a personal injury claim can help you recover compensation for the losses that you incurred as a result of the collision.
 This can include lost wages, medical bills, reduced earning capacity, pain and suffering, among others.
-In certain cases, punitive damages may be awarded in DUI car accident cases.
+In certain cases, punitive damages may be awarded in car accident cases involving a DUI.

-Who Is Liable for Your Phoenix DUI Accident Injuries?
+Who Is Liable for Your Phoenix Drunk Driving Accident Injuries?

 4-311.
 Liability for serving intoxicated person or minor; definition